 Not least of all, you have to decipher all the docs as I did to come to this conclusion that flashing would be viable.
 It is here.
 It may not be next time.
-However, with this tool under my belt I'm better prepared for next time. $^{10}$
+However, with this tool under my belt I'm better prepared for next time.
+12

-&lt;sup>9This WAP also comes with separate magnetic bars that screw into the wall.
+11This WAP also comes with separate magnetic bars that screw into the wall.
 The AP attaches via magnets to the bars, and is easily removable for service.
 Great design.

-&lt;sup>10A note about the current support of this device in Openwrt.
+12A note about the current support of this device in Openwrt.
 I've decided to not make a wiki page, as for whatever reason no one else did, and "When in Rome, do as the Romans do".
-I don't think there are a lot of devices out there, so will avoid promoting them.
-As they'd follow the fate of other devices which have had internet popularity make them unobtainable.
+I don't think there are a lot of devices out there, so will avoid promoting it.
+As they'd follow the fate of other devices which have had internet popularity make them unobtainable (In video game world, the classic example is the SNES game Earthbound).
 However, I felt an article on my unknown git/book wouldn't hurt.
 When you browse here, you get such articles.